 This highly-competitive scholarship awards $24,000 ($6,000 annually over four continuous years) to 20 outstanding incoming first-year students.
 The award is offered over and above any other grant or scholarship that the University provides.

 PURPOSE OF THE SCHOLARSHIP

-The Ignatian Leaders Scholarship is a competitive scholarship: that is, out of the total number of eligible, complete applications postmarked by January 14, 2015, approximately 40 finalists will be invited to Gonzaga to participate in a two-day (overnight) visit.
-The ILS Competition Weekend will begin at 11:30 a.m. on Saturday, March 14th and end at 1:00 p.m. on Sunday, March 15th, 2015.
+The Ignatian Leaders Scholarship is a competitive scholarship: that is, out of the total number of eligible, complete applications submitted by February 1, 2016, 40 finalists will be invited to Gonzaga to participate in a two-day (overnight) visit.
+The ILS Competition Weekend will begin at 11:30 a.m. on Saturday, March 19th and end at 1:00 p.m. on Sunday, March 20th, 2016.
 Invitees must participate in the ILS Competition Weekend to be eligible for further consideration.